Coronavirus cases are rising rapidly across the country. Find out what you can and cannot do.

 - Your garden waste collection is currently continuing as normal.
 You should continue to put your garden waste into your brown bin.

-- Your bins will usually be collected on your normal collection day (although please see our changes over Easter).
+- Your bins will usually be collected on your normal collection day.
+Please see our bin collection day finder for any changes around bank holidays.

-- Your time of day your collection takes place may be different to normal.
-Please ensure your bin is out the evening before your collection is due and leave it out until it is emptied.
+- The time of day your collection takes place may be different to normal.
+Start times at our depot are staggered due to Covid-19 therefore some bins are now collected from 6.30am rather than 7am.
+Please put your bin at the edge of your property nearest the road by 6.30am on collection day and leave it out until it is emptied.

 - Please continue to sort and recycle your waste as normal.
 Sorting and recycling your waste correctly is crucial at this time, as it will limit the amount of time our workers must spend sorting any misplaced waste, which will prevent the spread of the virus.